SeriousOldMan/Simulator-Controller/Docs/Team Server.md

 Please note, that all the data and graphs shown in the window will be updated dynamically as the race progresses.
 Most updates will be done each lap, but some minor details will be updated more frequently.

+Important: "Race Center" displays various graphs using the Google chart library in an embedded web browser.
+This web browser, which is part of Windows must be configured for a given application using a setting in the Windows Registry.
+In most cases, this setting can be configured automatically by the given application, but in rare cases, admin privileges are required to insert the required key in the registry.
+If you encounter an error, that the Google library can not be loaded, you must run "Race Center" once using administrator privileges.

 ### Connecting to a Session

 To use the "Race Center", you must have a valid connection to a team session.
 This is normally handled by entering the corresponding server URL and access token into the ["Race Settings" application](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Team-Server#preparing-a-team-session), but you can even connect to a team session without being an active driver in the session by entering the access token supplied by your team manager directly into the field at the top of the "Race Center" window.
 Then either click on the small button with the key on the left of the token field or choose "Connect" from the "Session" menu.
 As an alternative, you can hold down the Control key, while pressing on the "Key" button or choosing the menu command, which will open a login dialog where you can enter the login credentials of the team manager.